Coherent confluence modulo relations and double groupoids: Globular coherence from double coherence

 \subsection{Commutative monoids}

-We illustrate the completion procedure~\ref{SSS:KnuthBendixSquierModulo} to show how to compute a coherent presentation of a commutative monoid presented by a $2$-polygraph modulo $(R,E,\ERE)$, where $E$ is the $2$-polygraph $\compol_2(X)$ for a finite set $X$ defined in \ref{SSS:CoherentPresentationCommutativeMonoid}.
-The $2$-cell of the $2$-polygraph $\compol_2(X)$ are oriented with respect to a deglex order induced by a total order on $X$, hence $\compol_2(X)$ is terminating.
-It is also confluent by confluence of any critical branching depicted as follows:
+Consider a presentation $(X,R)$ of a commutative monoid $M$, and the associated $(2,1)$-dipolygraph $((P_0,P_1,P_2),(Q_1,Q_2))$ as in \eqref{SSS:CoherentPresentationCommutativeMonoid}.
+Using completion procedure~\eqref{SSS:KnuthBendixSquierModulo}, we compute a coherent presentation of $M$ by considering the $2$-polygraph modulo $(R,E,\ERE)$, where $E$ and $R$ are the $2$-polygraphs $(P_0,P_1,Q_2)$ and $(P_0,(P_1^\ast)_{Q_2},P_2)$ respectively.
+The $2$-cells of the $2$-polygraph $E$ are oriented with respect to a deglex order induced by a total order on $X$ making it terminating.
+It is also confluent, by confluence of each of its critical branchings having the following form: